seethroughdev/elm-boilerplate/README.md

-# elm-boilerplate
+# Elm Boilerplate

 This my current boilerplate for building Elm apps.
+It makes use of:

+- Elm 0.18
+- Webpack 2
+- PostCSS
+- Routing
+- Hot Module Reloading / Dev Server

+With what I feel are some sensible defaults.

 Its heavily inspired by: [elm-webpack-starter][1].
-I started to use it, but wanted to make so many customizations that it became more clear that I should just make a new one.
+I started to use it, but wanted to make so many customizations that i felt it would be better to make a new one.

 ### Install